gbenroscience/ParserNG/README.md

 ## Matrices

 ParserNG deals with matrices; howbeit on a functional level.
-On the way though is pure Matrix Algebra which is one of the targets set for the platform.
+On the way though is a pure Matrix Algebra parser component which is one of the targets set for the platform.

 Currently you can define matrices and even store them like functions...